How to merge PDFs using JavaScript

 You can now easily integrate this function into your other JavaScript modules and merge different documents.

-In this post, you learned how to easily and seamlessly merge files for your JavaScript application into a single PDF using our Merge PDF API.
+In this post, you learned how to merge files for your JavaScript application into a single PDF using our merge PDF API.

 If you have a more complex use case, you can use our other tools to add watermarks, perform OCR, and edit (split, flatten, delete, duplicate) documents — and you can even combine these tools.
 To get started with a free trial, sign up here(opens in a new tab).